Last Updated on Apr 6, 2022

 we are happy to help you, submit this Form, if your solution is not covered in this article.

 Generally, there are two ways to runs mail on iOS either using Wi-Fi or via Cellular data.
 Most users preferred Wi-Fi service to Cellular data.
-While numerous users try to read a new arrived Mail or trying to send a new email on iPhone/ iPad, but it can’t work on cellular data, and sometimes Wi-Fi not available.
+While numerous users try to read a new arrived Mail or try to send a new email on iPhone/ iPad, but it can’t work on cellular data, and sometimes Wi-Fi is not available.
 In the short term, the essential iPhone Mail app not working on Cellular data.

 Mail doesn’t send to the recipient or sending failed via cellular data.
 Sometimes issues occurred due to the little faulty settings for the Mail Clients.
 The parameters may be changed by other people or by yourself accidentally.

 So I will help you to solve your problem and guide you in which critical points create panic for you and your iPhone Mail app.
 There are several fixes that I will recommend to you below.
 Is your iPhone Cellular data grayed out for apps?

 Ways to Fix Email not working on Mobile Data iPhone

 Solution 1.
 Check Out Mail App is Allowed to Use Cellular Data